The Microphones

-The Microphones are an American indie folk, indie rock, and experimental project from Olympia, Washington.
-The project was founded in 1996 and ended in 2003, with a short reunion following in 2007 and revivals in 2019 and 2020.
-Across every iteration of the Microphones, it has been fronted by Phil Elverum.
-Elverum is the principal songwriter and producer behind the band's albums, but he has also collaborated with other local musicians on his other recordings and tours.
+The Microphones were an American indie folk, indie rock, and experimental project from Olympia, Washington.
+The project was founded in 1996 and ended in 2003, with a short reunion following in 2007 and revivals in 2019 and 2020-22.
+Across every iteration of the Microphones, the band's only permanent member was Phil Elverum.
+Elverum is the principal songwriter and producer behind the band's albums, but a rotating cast of several other musicians feature on his recordings and tours.
 Many of Elverum's recordings from the project's initial period were released by the label K Records.

 Since 2003, Elverum has recorded and performed primarily under the name Mount Eerie.
-He played a one-off concert in Anacortes, WA under the name the Microphones in June 2019 and announced the release of a new Microphones album, Microphones in 2020, in August 2020.
+He played a one-off concert in Anacortes, WA under the name the Microphones in June 2019 and announced the release of the fifth and final Microphones album, Microphones in 2020, in August 2020.
+This was followed by a limited run of tour dates in 2021 and 2022 to play the album live before disbanding again.

 History

 Early years

 Phil Elverum became involved in the Washington music scene while working at the Business, a record store in his home town of Anacortes, in the mid-1990s.
 Elverum began experimenting with recording equipment in the back of the store, which led to the store's owner Bret Lunsford releasing two cassettes (Microphone and Wires and Cords) on his label, KNW-YR-OWN.
 Elverum also played drums in Lunsford's band, D+, before moving to Olympia in 1997 to attend Evergreen State College.

 While in Olympia, Elverum caught the attention of K Records owner and musician Calvin Johnson.
 After recording for some time at the Dub Narcotic studios, Elverum was able to complete his first full-length album, a CD entitled Tests, which was released in 1998 on Elsinor Records.
 Tests combined songs from his earlier cassette releases and the recently recorded Dub Narcotic recordings.
 At the same time, Elverum released his first 7" single, "Bass Drum Dream" on Up Records.